KJM3070 – Biogeochemistry

 In addition to fulfilling the Higher Education Entrance Qualification, applicants have to meet the following special admission requirements:

 - Mathematics R1 (or Mathematics S1 and S2) + R2

 - Information technology (1+2)

 The special admission requirements may also be covered by equivalent studies from Norwegian upper secondary school or by other equivalent studies (in Norwegian).

-HMS0503 – Laboratory Safety must be taken before the first laboratory exercise
+The following courses must be passed before the first laboratory exercise:

 Recommended previous knowledge